How much does TV wall mounting cost?

-Hourly and flat rates
+Hourly vs. flat rates

 Handymen are more likely to offer hourly rates for the service, while TV-mounting companies typically have set fees based on the type of mount and the complexity of the wiring.

-Handyman business Creative Magnificence charges $70–$90 for the first hour, then $9–$11 for every 15 minutes thereafter.
+- Handyman business Creative Magnificence charges $70–$90 for the first hour, then $9–$11 for every 15 minutes thereafter.

-Handyman business 123 Assembly charges $75 per hour or an agreed-upon flat rate for services.
+- Handyman business 123 Assembly charges $75 per hour or an agreed-upon flat rate for services.

-Handyman Jared Cohee charges $109 per hour.
+- Handyman Jared Cohee charges $109 per hour.

 - Josh’s TV Mounting charges a flat rate of $80–$150, depending on the specifics of the job.

-In many cases, a standard wall mount service means that the client provides the mounting apparatus, and the professional just does the labor of attaching the TV to the wall.
-Prices generally go up if the pro installs the A/V wires and connects the TV.
-Here’s how San Diego TV Installation handles pricing:
+In many cases, a standard TV mount service means that the client provides the mounting apparatus, and the professional just does the labor of attaching the TV to the wall.
+Prices generally go up if the pro installs the audio/visual (A/V) wires and connects the TV.

-Basic mount with the A/V wires showing (not installed behind the wall): $50
+- Basic mount with the A/V wires showing (not installed behind the wall): $50

 - Basic mount with A/V wires installed in the wall: $69

-Tilting and articulating brackets allow for movement of the TV screen after it has been mounted to the wall.
-These brackets require additional time, effort and occasionally materials to install and can therefore increase the cost.
+Tilting TV mounts and articulating brackets allow for movement of the TV screen after it has been mounted to the wall.
+These mounting brackets require additional time, effort and occasionally materials to install and can therefore increase the cost.

-Tilting bracket and mounting service package: $70
+- Tilting bracket and mounting service package: $70

 - Articulating bracket and mounting service package: $110